CogComp/cogcomp-nlp/relation-extraction/README.md

 {
     public static void main( String[] args ) throws IOException, AnnotatorException {
-        String text = "Good afternoon, gentlemen.
-I am a HAL-9000 "
-                + "computer.
-I was born in Urbana, Il. in 1992";
+        String text = "He went to Chicago after his Father moved there.";

-        String corpus = "2001_ODYSSEY";
+        String corpus = "story";
         String textId = "001";

         // Create a TextAnnotation From Text
+        TextAnnotationBuilder stab =
+                new TokenizerTextAnnotationBuilder(new StatefulTokenizer());
-        TextAnnotation ta = BasicTextAnnotationBuilder.createTextAnnotation(corpus, textId, text);
+        TextAnnotation ta = stab.createTextAnnotation(corpus, textId, text);

+        //Use Annotators or pipeline to annotate required Views:
+        //POS, SHALLOW_PARSE, DEPENDENCY_STANFORD

         RelationAnnotator relationAnnotator = new RelationAnnotator();
+        try {
             relationAnnotator.addView(ta);
+        }
+        catch (Exception e){
+            e.printStackTrace();
+        }

         View mentionView = ta.getView(ViewNames.MENTION);

         List<Constituent> predictedMentions = mentionView.getConstituents();
         List<Relation> predictedRelations = mentionView.getRelations();

+        for (Relation r : predictedRelations){
+            IOHelper.printRelation(r);
         }
     }
+}
 ```

 As the sample indicates, the annotator annotates the view `ViewNames.MENTION`, which contains both predicted mentions and predicted relations.
 Please refer to the structure of [Relation](https://github.com/CogComp/cogcomp-nlp/blob/master/core-utilities/src/main/java/edu/illinois/cs/cogcomp/core/datastructures/textannotation/Relation.java).

+For a full version of this demo, please refer to [`AnnotatorExample`](../blob/master/relation-extraction/src/main/java/org/cogcomp/re/AnnotatorExample.java)

 ### Using Relation Classifier Only

+Please refer to the inner implementation of `addView()` in [`RelationAnnotator`](../blob/master/relation-extraction/src/main/java/org/cogcomp/re/RelationAnnotator.java) to see how to do this.

 ## Run Tests

 ### Data Pre-process

-There is a handy `IOHelper` class which pre-annotates a large corpus and save them into single files.
+There is a handy [`IOHelper`](../blob/master/relation-extraction/src/main/java/org/cogcomp/re/IOHelper.java) class which pre-annotates a large corpus and save them into single files.

 ### Custom training/testing

+Please refer to the three tests placed in [`ACERelationTester`](../blob/master/relation-extraction/src/main/java/org/cogcomp/re/ACERelationTester.java) to see how to train models.

 ## Citation
 If you use this tool, please cite the following works.